rogerbinns/apsw/doc/async.rst

 * Running coroutines in the event loop, and providing their results
 * Stopping the worker thread when told about database close

-Although it seems like a lot, they are around 50 lines of code.
+Although it seems like a lot, they are around 50 lines of code, and conform to the :class:`AsyncConnectionController` protocol.

 Run in thread (alternative)
 ===========================